HenningGideskog/sectra-calc/README.md

     A multiply B
     A add 1
     B add 5
+    print A

-will evaluate to 1, rather than 5.
+will print 1, rather than 5.
 This is because the first line initializes A as 0, which is then multiplied by B. Now, because the order of operations given the input is defined as (A * B) + 1, it does not matter that B is later set to
 5. This could perhaps be solved, but I am not sure how to do that without